We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Poor or unstable Wi-Fi connectivity is often the reason for the iCloud restore process taking too long.
 This can also happen if your iPhone constantly switches between Wi-Fi and mobile data connection, that is because you’ve enabled the Wi-Fi Assist function on your device.
 If the Apple servers are temporarily unavailable/not working, the iCloud restore process might take too long.
 Generally, many reasons could lead to that.

-How to speed up restore from iCloud?
+How to speed up restoring from iCloud?

 Ensuring your iPhone is connected to a strong and reliable internet connection can help speed up the restore from the iCloud process.
 Restoring your data selectively can also make the process faster than downloading a large file at once.
 You can equally utilize a third-party tool like FoneGeek iPhone Data Recovery.
 It’s much faster than doing it manually on your iPhone.